missmatsuko/matsuko.ca/src/data/blog/hearing-centric-design-in-video-chat-apps.md

 While some issues were unavoidable due to the nature of the video format, there were additional difficulties caused by the apps' designs.
 Like most things in the world, video chat apps were created for the hearing.
 If DHH had been considered while designing the app, these issues would not be so common.

 For the remainder of this blog post, I will list and describe the designs commonly found in video chat apps that make it more difficult to communicate without relying on audio.
 It is important to note that most of these issues were discovered during ASL practice with mostly hearing participants, and are not a representation of the DHH experience.
-At the same time, it's clear that many of these design choices would have an impact on communication with signing, lip reading, or when there are audio quality issues.
+At the same time, it's clear that many of these design choices would have an impact on communication with signing, lip-reading, or when there are audio quality issues.

 This isn't a comparison or critique of specific platforms, especially since these issues are so common.
 In case it's useful to know, though, we did end up settling on Jitsi Meet for now.
 Google Meet is quickly becoming a good contender with all the features they've been rolling out.